Go Back

 • Directions: Preparing the Masa, Filling and Husk

 • Using a sharp knife, remove the kernels from ear of corn.
-Process until coarsely chopped.
+Process until coarsely chopped or pulse in the blender jar.
 If you like it a little smoother, you can process a little longer, set aside.

 • While the masa chills, add the corn husk to a large pot or storage container.
 Cover completely with really hot water.
 Use a heavy bowl to weigh down the husk to make sure they stay immersed in the water.
 Let them soak for a good hour, rotating them halfway through soaking time.